 Scarborough is home to approximately 300 leisure craft, the majority of which moor within the outer harbour.
 These range from chain moorings and alongside berths to pontoon moorings.

-The leisure craft are serviced by the lighthouse staff who are located in the lighthouse on the Vincent Pier.
+The leisure craft are serviced by our local port services staff who are located on the West Pier.

 Visitors are restricted to a maximum stay of 14 days.

 A slipway is located on Sandside for launching.
 A full range of facilities are available for vessel owners.
-There are plenty of local ameities.
+There are plenty of local amenities.

 All vessels exceeding 37 metres overall length require pilotage.